tanabee/genkit-codelab/docs/codelab-en.md

 Next, select mainFlow from the Flow menu.
 Enter the following prompt and execute it.

-Prompt: `Summarize the content of the following URL in less than 200 characters. https://medium.com/firebase-developers/implementing-function-calling-using-genkit-0c03f6cb9179`
+Prompt: `First, fetch the content inside URL.
+Next, summarize the content in less than 200 words. https://medium.com/firebase-developers/implementing-function-calling-using-genkit-0c03f6cb9179`

 You can see that the content has been summarized based on the extracted content.